Should I get a makeover for my vagina? (photos)

 2) Vaginal Rejuvenation or tightening surgery---

 Vaginal rejuvenation really means the internal tightening of the vagina and tightening of the vaginal opening usually to enhance friction for intercourse.
 In experienced hands this surgery is approximately 85-90% successful as defined by the patient ( i.e. she is satisfied with the enhancement of friction during the act of intercourse 12 months after surgery).
-There are only 4 papers written on this topic and my partner, Dr Moore and I are co-authors of two of these papers.
+There are only 4 papers written on this topic in the worldwide literature and only the surgeons who have written those papers can claims those results.
 This surgery is usually accomplished by performing posterior vaginal wall surgery ( known as a posterior repair and coupling this with a levator muscle plication) + a vaginal opening repair known as a perineoplasty.
 This requires experience, expertise, and good knowledge of the pelvic floor.
 Patients who have had spinal trauma i.e. lower back injury, chronic straining due to "constipation' and or lifting heavy things, multiple childbirths may need more than just tightening procedure they actually need vaginal reconstruction and this depends upon whether their is more than just the floor of the vagina is broken.
 If more is broken and you have a cystocele ( bladder drop) and uterine drop/prolapse this all would be addressed at the time of your appointment.

 I hope this is helpful and please choose a surgeon with experience, expertise, a great reputation and one who achieves great results.
 A good surgeons all also give you sometype of guarantee, in my practice: 1) labiaplasty - if your labia are slightly uneven or one side is not symmetrical with the other I will redo the labiaplasty and not charge a second surgical fee also 2) vaginal rejuvenation- if you are not tight enough in the first year I will do a 2nd tightening procedure and not charge you a surgeons fee.
 Again choose a surgeon with experience make sure you do you due diligence prior to signing up with the cheapest surgeon or someone in your locale.
 Choose a surgeon who can prove they have experience.
 Yes a reduction in overall cost is feasible when getting multiple procedures.
 I wish you the very best in your care.